Rushyo/VindicateTool/README.md

 ### Notes

-* As Vindicate uses a custom name service stack written in .NET, it works even if multicast resolution is disabled on the client.
-Since any responsible network administrator should be trying to remove these anyway, this means you can detect an attack you'd otherwise be immune to.
-Double win!
+* As Vindicate uses a partial custom name service implementation written in .NET, it works even if multicast resolution is disabled on the client.
 * Vindicate can detect mDNS spoofing (often associated with Mac OS), but this detection won't work on Windows if multicast resolution is enabled as a required port is in use by the operating system.
+Consider [disabling it](http://www.computerstepbystep.com/turn-off-multicast-name-resolution.html) for security reasons anyway (and reset the DNS Service to apply the changes).
 * Vindicate does not require administrative permissions to run and is sad if you run it with high privileges.
 * Vindicate can send false credentials to an attacker to frustrate their movements.
 Check out the `-u`, `-p`, and `-d` flags.
 * By default, Vindicate uses lookup names that shouldn't exist in any network but look semi-realistic to an attacker who might be watching, to avoid false positives where you have real services that might rely on these name lookups.